Jason8Kang/TELL/README.md

 | 25   | What is the average of the numbers?                                                                                            |

-The code is in Template folder.
+The code for 25 problem templates is in Template folder. the finally generated data in Data folder